-Under no circumstances should a member of staff or volunteer visit a pupil/student in their home outside agreed work arrangements and no pupil-student should be in or invited into the home15 of an employee or volunteer or that of a family member, colleague or friend unless the reason for that has been firmly established and agreed with parents/carers and the headteacher/principal.
+Under no circumstances should a member of staff or volunteer visit a pupil/student in their home outside agreed work arrangements and no pupil-student should be in or invited into the home13 of an employee or volunteer or that of a family member, colleague, or friend unless the reason for that has been firmly established and agreed with parents/ carers and the executive headteacher.

 A written record of any such agreement should be maintained in the school or setting.
-Examples might include situations where a pupil/student is part of a member of staff/volunteer's extended family; or the member of staff/volunteer has an established social relationship with the pupil/student's parents/carers.
+Examples might include situations where a pupil/student is part of a member of staff/volunteer's extended family; or the member of staff/volunteer has an established social relationship with the pupil/student's parents/carers. manager and, where appropriate, action is taken